pauljsolomon/seed-ansible/docs/ansible-design.md

   * Using a bastion host with the wait_for doesn't seem to be directly supported (e.g. wait for nodes in private subnets to come up)

 * Next Steps / Improvements
+  * Figure out the best way to remove things (`available: false`)
+  * Write tooling to update the hosts file based on the current environment, possibly check it in
+  * Figure out how to maintain ansible with multiple users (similar to how `terragrunt` locks and manages a state file)
   * Optimize AWS instance types for each service
   * Create launch configs and autoscaling groups
   * Attach ELB to ASG